jcheong0428/EyetrackAnalysis/README.md

 ## EyetrackGrapher project for Analyasis of Neural Data course

-This repostiory contains functions that help visualize and analyze timeseries eyetracking data collected by Eyetribe.
+This repository contains functions that visualize and analyze timeseries eyetracking data collected by Eyetribe.

 /EyetribeFX contains files from https://github.com/esdalmaijer/EyeTribe-Toolbox-for-Matlab.git under GNU lincense All other files, folders under MIT LICENSE